ThomasLey/Batlights/src/API.md

     /segment/{[id]}/color/{[RGB as int]}

-Turn a segment excludivly on.
+Turn a segment exclusivly on.
 All other segments are turned off.

     /xsegment/{[id]}/color/{[RGB as int]}

 Turn all segments off

     /off

+Turn all segments on with the given color

+    /on/{[RGB as int]}

 ## Spinning Lights